UT Southwestern Medical Center

 January 2023

-Welcome George!
-Joining us as an undergraduate from UT Dallas, George is a Green Fellow and will spend the semester with us doing an undergraduate research project.
+Joining us as an undergraduate from UT Dallas, George has received a presitigious Green Fellowship and has chosen to spend the semester with us for undergraduate research.

 November 2022